jColeChanged/jColeChanged.github.io/_posts/2021-04-23-notes-on-notes.md

 This process - encoding your notes so as to be walked on a graph - is extremely powerful.
 This isn't just a technique you can use to increase the amount of writing you do via your notes.
 It is also a technique of memory.
 The memory palace technique encodes facts into a format that can be parsed later so as to produce knowledge and it is also stored in a graph: a walk through a place that you know.
-Ahrens is quick to dimiss memory techniques in the book and his writing on them comes across as deeply ignorant of the field.
-So he doesn't discuss this and ends up arguing that graph walking and good encoding of information isn't wortwhile when he discusses memory techniques.
+Ahrens is quick to dismiss memory techniques in the book and his writing on them comes across as deeply ignorant of the field.
+So he doesn't discuss this and ends up arguing that graph walking and good encoding of information isn't worthwhile when he discusses memory techniques.

 In a certain sense, I don't want to recommend Ahrens because of this intellectual laziness, but at the same time the integration of graph walking structures into the note taking system is too brilliant to not encourage.
 It is one of the cleverest things you can do to improve